FreeLadder/Ladder/README.md

 # Ladder
-Get free ss config from iShadow
+An app to get free SS config from iShandowsocks.
+Support iOS and Android.